dendiod/elometer/README.md

 ### elometer
-Determination elo using neural network and Stockfish in 10 minutes blitz
+Elo determination using neural network and Stockfish in 10 minutes blitz

 ### Getting started
 Make sure you have node and npm installed.
 Clone the repo, and run `npm install`, then `npm start`